Subclass 866 Protection Visa or Onshore Protection Class XA Subclass 866 Visa: How to make a successful claim

 If you are granted a Protection Visa Subclass 866, you may apply for an Australian Travel Document (not an Australian passport) to allow you to travel outside of Australia without having to use your home country passport.

 You should note that if granted a Protection Visa Subclass 866, your visa will be subjected to condition 8559 which prevent you from travelling back to the country that you feared persecution for the duration of this visa (5 years).
 However, you can write or apply (using form 1463) for an approval to return to that country, if there is compassionate or compelling circumstances justifying returning.
 You may be granted permission to travel for up to 3 weeks and can make multiple requests.
 According to the Department’s Policy, if you stayed longer than the approved period does not constitute a breach of condition 8559 but may affected your subsequent travel requests.

 Protection visa is one of the most complex visas to apply and it is probably one of the hardest visa to obtain.
 You should consider engaging the services of an immigration lawyer to guide you (click here to find out how an immigration lawyer or registered migration agent can help you).
 To learn more about the types of protection visa claims, click here.

 You should note that the Minister may not be able to cancel your protection visa or refuse your protection visa application on section 501 character test (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa for you.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa for you.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.
 Click here if to learn if you are required to pass the s 501 character test.

 041 222 4020 or WeChat: AUDvisa